Yossi/agent-stats-utils/README.md

 ### summary
 Typically not used stand alone.
 Gets all the badge dings that happened between each agent's most recent data point and their most recent data point over 7 days old.
-Searches across all groups, unless passed a specific group.
+Searches across groups, if passed "all", "smurfs" or "frogs".

 ### weekly/monthly/custom
 This is the main reason all this was written.
 Grabs the weekly (or monthly, etc.) page